jaycezhang789/numjs/packages/js/README.md

 ```
 Add `--access public` on first publish if the package is not yet public.

+## Contributing
+- Star or fork the project on GitHub: <https://github.com/jaycezhang789/numjs>
+- File issues for bugs, feature requests, or usability feedback.
+- Pull requests are welcome—please run `npm run build` and any relevant tests before submitting.

 ---
 Questions or ideas?
-Issues and pull requests are always welcome.
+Issues and pull requests are always welcome via [GitHub](https://github.com/jaycezhang789/numjs/issues).